jeremyli16/ValoGM/README.md

 - All offers are persisted immediately; responses arrive on the next week advance

 **Persistence**
-- IndexedDB schema (v2) with repositories for players, teams, orgs, leagues, matches, contracts, standings, notifications, role ratings, coaches, and transfer offers
+- IndexedDB schema (v2) with repositories for players, teams, orgs, leagues, matches, contracts, standings, notifications, role ratings, coaches, transfer offers, and player match stats
+- `playerMatchStats` records keyed `{matchId}_{playerId}` store per-player K/D/A, ADR, and rating with a `season` field; written alongside match results in the dirty-match flush
 - Teams written on every persist cycle (ensures roster/morale/record changes survive a reload)
 - Dirty-flag system for players, matches, and coaches; transfer offers are fully upserted each cycle
 - Full save/load reconstructs all `Map<>` structures from stored arrays